sarzz2/fastapi-asyncpg-template/README.md

 This project also includes a performance profiler using `pyinstrument` to help you identify and optimize performance bottlenecks.
 To see the profiler in action, add the `profile=true` query parameter to any request.
 For example: `http://localhost:8000/health?profile=true`.

+For error monitoring sentry is used
+Add your sentry dsn in the .env file

 ## Features

 -   **Asynchronous Core**: Built with FastAPI and `asyncpg` for high-performance, non-blocking I/O.